jorgefspereira/plaid_flutter/README.md

 - iOS version >= 11.0
 - Xcode 14 or greater

 ### (Identity Verification only) - Enable camera support

 When using the Identity Verification product, the Link SDK may use the camera if a user needs to take a picture of identity documentation.
-To support this workflow, add a NSCameraUsageDescription entry to your application's plist with an informative string.
+To support this workflow, add a `NSCameraUsageDescription` entry to your `ios/Runner/Info.plist` with an informative string.

+### OAuth configuration

+If your integration uses only Identity Verification or Monitor, this steps can be skipped; they are mandatory otherwise.

-### (Optional) - Register your redirect URI
+Registering your redirect URI:

-Registering a redirect URI is required when working with OAuth, which is used for European integrations as well as integrations with some US financial institutions.
-To register your redirect app URI:
-- Log into your Plaid Dashboard at the API page
+- Sign in to the Plaid Dashboard and go to the Team Settings -> API page.
-- Next to Allowed redirect URIs click Configure then Add New URI
+- Next to Allowed redirect URIs click Configure then Add New URI.
-- Enter your redirect URI, for example www.plaid.com/redirect
+- Enter your redirect URI, which you must also set up as a Universal Link for your application, for example: https://app.example.com/plaid/.
-- Click Save Changes.
-You may be prompted to re-enter your password.
+- Click Save Changes

+These redirect URIs must be set up as [Universal Links](https://developer.apple.com/ios/universal-links/) in your application.

 *More info at [https://plaid.com/docs/link/ios](https://plaid.com/docs/link/ios).*